 Take the sun, in our solar system.
 It can be a destructive force, but is also essential to sustaining life on the planet.
 External pressure fulfils the same role in making your team more effective.

-1. The Importance of External Pressure in Improving Team Effectiveness
+1. The Importance of External Pressure

 I can’t overstate the importance of external pressure on improving team effectiveness.
 External pressure on a team and its leader is fundamental to the team being successful and improving.
 A team environment with external pressure helps to improve team effectiveness in the following ways: